ipsy-md/docs/docs/cluster/cecile/slurm.md

     3. How much memory does your job need?</b>
     4. Does your job require any special hardware feature?

-The following parameters are not all mandatory, but we **strongly recommend** to define all of them.
-If you do not define them properly your job might not run as expected, might stop or even fail and you might involuntarily take resources away from other users.
+The following parameters are not mandatory, but we **recommend** to get familiar with them if you need to customize your job.
+In case you do not specify the following parameters, Slurm will use the default ones.

 Here it is how you turn the previous questions in parameters for slurm script.